lexicHQ/docs/freshdesk-integration.md

 Click on **Preview and save** to save the settings on Freshdesk page.
 You will now see a summary modal click on **Save and enable**.

-You've now connected your Freshdesk account to your Smartloop bot.
+You've now successfully connected your Freshdesk account to your Smartloop bot.
 Finally, [publish this bot to Facebook](./publish.html#facebook)